datnn-1290/NestedAttributes1/README.md

-Source code Nested Attributes in Rails
+Source code example for Nested Attributes in Rails